Conditions of entry

 - The good reputation of the charity is paramount.
 You must agree to act lawfully and follow the fundraising guidelines laid out by the organisers of the event.

-- You must not be dependent on alcohol or drugs or have any criminal convictions.
+- You must not be dependent on alcohol or drugs.

 - You must be covered by full travel insurance for health, accident, loss and repatriation during the event.
 You will need to provide proof of travel insurance 8 weeks before departure or you may forfeit your place on the challenge.